NREL/TITANIC/README.md

 Please use the issue-tracker at https://github.com/NREL/TITANIC/issues to report issues.

 #Wiki
 Please use the wiki at https://github.com/NREL/TITANIC/wiki as you feel fit.
-Useful examples may be rolled in to the template file over time.

 #Code Maintainers
 * [Andy Clifton](mailto:andrew.clifton@nrel.gov) (National Renewable Energy Laboratory)